microsoftgraph/android-java-connect-rest-sample/README.md

 * [Android Studio](http://developer.android.com/sdk/index.html) version 1.0 or later.
 * [Java Development Kit (JDK) 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

+* A Microsoft Account (MSA) that supports the v2.0 app model **(TODO: get correct description of a migrated MSA account)**

+    > Note: If your MSA has not been migrated to support the v2.0 app model, you can request an account migration.
+To do this, see the **(TODO: get an URL for account migration instructions)**

 * An Office 365 account.
 You can sign up for [an Office 365 Developer subscription](https://portal.office.com/Signup/Signup.aspx?OfferId=6881A1CB-F4EB-4db3-9F18-388898DAF510&DL=DEVELOPERPACK&ali=1#0) that includes the resources that you need to start building Office 365 apps.

      > Note: If you already have a subscription, the previous link sends you to a page with the message *Sorry, you can’t add that to your current account*.
 In that case use an account from your current Office 365 subscription.